Five Chinese military innovations that threaten U.S. dominance

 Boosting the Chinese Air Force further was the recent successful flight of the world’s largest amphibious aircraft, the AG600 Kunlong, which was designed for maritime rescue but, with a range of 2,800 miles, can play a potentially important role in the South China Sea.

-China is also improving its Y-20, the world’s largest military transporter, by replacing its Russian engines with ones produced at home.
+China is also improving its Y-20, the world’s largest military transporter currently in production, by replacing its Russian engines with ones produced at home.
 With a cargo capacity of 70 tons, it could serve as a carrier of China’s air-launched rocket system.

 4. A hypersonic glide vehicle